 Given that credit cards can have over 10 different embedded insurance benefits, and each issuer has a portfolio of unique credit cards, each issuer may have dozens of different embedded insurance benefits.
-It would be impractical to expect that, at the point of sale, the credit card issuer would provide the consumer with 10-plus summaries of the embedded insurance benefits when the primary information the consumer is seeking relates to the card's annual fee, its interest rate, payment grace period, and its rewards program.
-Furthermore, this would likely confuse rather than provide clarity to the consumer.
+It would be impractical to expect that, at the point of sale, the credit card issuer would provide the consumer with 10-plus summaries of the embedded insurance benefits, when the primary information the consumer is seeking relates to the card's annual fee, its interest rate, payment grace period, and its rewards program.
+Customers have a lot to contemplate when choosing a credit card and providing them with additional upfront, point of sale disclosures related to ancillary embedded insurance benefits will overwhelm them, while providing very little in the way of consumer protection benefit.